 - Enable credit card donations and, after you've walked through the Apple Pay Setup, verify Apple Pay for donations.

-- Decide if receipts should be sent to cash and check donors and change the disclaimer at the bottom of receipts and statements.
+- Change the disclaimer at the bottom of receipts and statements.

 - If your church actively uses donor numbers, check this box to continue using them.